pytorch/rl/README.md

 ## Installation
 Create a conda environment where the packages will be installed.
-Before installing anything, make sure you have the latest version of the `ninja` library:

 ```
 conda create --name torch_rl python=3.9
 conda activate torch_rl
-pip3 install ninja
 ```

 Depending on the use of functorch that you want to make, you may want to install the latest (nightly) pytorch release or the latest stable version of pytorch: